walkor/workerman-manual/resource/doc/en/protocols/why-protocols.md

 ```

 ## Using Custom Communication Protocols
-When the built-in communication protocols in WorkerMan cannot meet development needs, developers can customize their own communication protocols.
+When the built-in communication protocols in Workerman cannot meet development needs, developers can customize their own communication protocols.
 The method for customizing this is described in the next section.

 **Note:**